ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 ### Things that might be unfamiliar to American readers:
 - Understanding Hebrew writings can be difficult.
 	- There is all kinds of word play happening that is completely missed in English.
 	- Authors us very minimalistic descriptive language.
 They leave a lot out.
 So each detail is very intentional.
-For example:^hebrew-minimal
+For example: ^hebrew-minimal
 		- The two extra creation events both have seeds.
 		- Fruit trees seem randomly mentioned...
 I wander if that will be important?
 		- Day 2 not having a "good".